-But to forge a truly global community for SOTA care will require bringing on additional members, especially ones that have the potential to strengthen the G4 Alliance's operational stability, improve expertise and capabilities, and expand its network of key stakeholders in global health-beyond SOTA care.
-Initial progress has already been made on that front; the G4 Alliance welcomed its first for-profit members in 2024-Butterfly Network Inc. and Corvent Medicalmarking a significant milestone in the organization's mission to drive transformative change in global health.
-This groundbreaking decision underscores the G4 Alliance's commitment to fostering diverse partnerships and innovative solutions to address the global surgical care crisis.
+Past President of the Permanent Council and Chief Policy and Advocacy Officer Operation Smile marking a significant milestone in the organization's mission to drive transformative change in global health.

+These new members reflect the G4 Alliance's commitment to fostering diverse partnerships and innovative solutions to address the global surgical care crisis.
 Leveraging the unique expertise of the private sector and other global health communities-including maternal, newborn and child health, infectious diseases, noncommunicable diseases, and neglected tropical diseases-will accelerate efforts to effect meaningful change and create a world in which surgical care is universally accessible and equitable, especially for neglected patients in LMICs.